A cover letter for a new graduate nurse is a formal document that accompanies your resume when you apply for a nursing position as a new graduate.

 A cover letter should not be a repetition of your resume.
 Instead, it is an official document that clarifies your intent, explains your worth, and highlights your strengths.

-Use your cover letter to highlight your most relevant experiences and qualifications, and provide additional context that may not be apparent from your resume.
+Use it to highlight your most relevant experiences and qualifications and provide additional context that may not be apparent from your resume.

 Using a different font than your resume

-Using a different font to distinguish your cover letter from your resume is not the best practice.
+Using a different font to distinguish it from your resume is not the best practice.
 Using the same font and layout shows professionalism.

 Frequently Asked Questions